 The Green Giant Arborvitae (Thuja standishii x plicata) is a fast-growing evergreen for your privacy screen needs!
 This breed is a tremendously popular selection for a privacy screen.
 Much like the Leyland Cypress, it has a rapid growth rate.
 It’s capable of growing 3-5 feet every year!
 So, it’s ideal for anywhere you want some privacy hedge coverage and want it fast.

 This variety is reliable and evergreen.
 It keeps its attractive rich green color foliage year-round.
 Furthermore, it’s low maintenance.
 This is because of its pyramidal-shaped growth habit.
 At maturity, it reaches 40-50′ H x 10-12′ W.

-This durable Thuja is able to hold up against heavy snow as well as ice.
-It's also a wind-tolerant plant.
+This durable Green Giant Thuja can hold up against heavy snow as well as ice.
+It’s also a wind-tolerant plant.
 Plant a perimeter of them around your home.
-They block out chilling winds, which can even make it easier for you to heat your house during the winter.
+They block out chilling winds, making it easier to heat your house during the winter.

 It’s pest and disease resistant and rarely falls victim to deer.
 This makes it one of the hardiest privacy trees that a gardener can plant.

 Is a noisy road next to your house driving you crazy?
-A Green Giant hedge is an ideal solution to this problem.
+A Green Giant tree hedge is an ideal solution to this problem.